What you need to know about installing an air-conditioner in your apartment in Spain

 Looking to move?
 Find your next rental apartment here.

-You realise that the only way you are going to survive the next two-and-a-half months is by installing an air conditioning unit.
+So you've probably realised that the only way you are going to survive the next two-and-a-half months is by installing an air conditioning unit.
 And quick.

 Well, for starters, they may have done and then decided to take it with them to their next residence.
-So don’t jump to the conclusion that just because there isn’t one, then air-conditioning is banned.
+So don’t jump to the conclusion that just because there isn’t one, air-conditioning is banned.

-But there are rules and regulations in every building so you need to check.
+However, there are rules and regulations in every building so you need to check.

 If you rent the property: